Skip to content

 15. Along with any variations or value engineering, it becomes a part of the project audit trail and a crucial part of the handover documents, forming the basis for asset management, asset maintenance, and even feeding into staff training and human resources policies.

-Specifications used to be one of the last items written before issuing a tender package; however this has changed over time, especially since the advent of BIM.
+Specifications used to be one of the last items written before issuing a tender package; however, this has changed over time, especially since the advent of BIM.

-Nowadays, the best practice is to begin specification writing as early as possible in the project lifecycle.
-Early-stage specifications can capture information from the client review, documenting what the client is trying to achieve on the project.
 Early-stage work also provides a better understanding of a project's performance requirements.
 Any information incorporated into the client's EIR (employer information requirements) and discussions on complexes, entities, spaces, locations, elements, systems, and products contribute to the specification as it builds.

 Specification and NBS